LG-exp/google-takeout-photos-process-to-icloud/readme.md

 ### 4. Eliminate Duplicates (optional)
 Use the [Czkawka](https://github.com/qarmin/czkawka) tool to identify duplicated images within the output and error folder.

-Also, connect iPhone to Windows 11 via good cable for good transfer speeds, then open the Windows Photos App, and import all media from the iPhone.
+Also, connect iPhone to your computer via good cable for good transfer speeds, then open the Windows Photos App, and import all media from the iPhone.
 This way we can use [Czkawka](https://github.com/qarmin/czkawka) tool to identify which media in output/error are already in the iPhone local storage, and thus removing or moving out of the transfer this duplicated photos.

 In my case I choose to non-destructive just move them out into another windows folder, for that purpose save the list of duplicates media filenames in a TXT file and name it: `2-filesToMove.txt`